Samuel-Martineau/alpine.sh/README.md

 When it's done, the ISO will be located on the `iso` directory

-> If you only want to only update the `APKBUILD` checksums, pass the
+> If you only want to only update `APKBUILD` checksums, pass the
 > `onlychecksum=0` argument when running `build-iso`, example below:
 >
 > ```